 How to obtain one:

 As with other kinds of bonds, there are insurance agencies who specialize in selling mortgage bonds of all kinds throughout the United States.
-Some of these are more affordable than others, and not all of them may be able to sell you mortgage sureties that you require.
-If you are unsure what kinds of bonds you will need, we will be happy to help you.
+Some of these are more affordable than others, and not all of them may be able to sell the mortgage sureties that you require.
+If you are unsure about what kinds of bonds you will need, we will be happy to help you.
 We sell bonds of all kinds to our clients, and we will be more than happy to help you decide if you need mortgage bonds solution and make sure you purchase the one that is right for you.
 For more information about our bond programs and how we can help you keep your license, contact us today.
 Our mortgage surety bond programs are perfect regardless of your credit status.
 We have poor credit a mortgage surety solutions as well!

 Mortgage bonds are required by most States and the requirements are determined by the State in which you are being licensed.
 These bonds go by several different names such as lender bonds, residential loan bonds, and mortgage company bonds.

-Mortgage broker works to facilitate a loan between borrowers and lenders.
+A mortgage broker works to facilitate a loan between borrowers and lenders.
 A broker can work either with a firm or may work independently.
 Mortgage professional assist borrowers in finding mortgage loans.
 Usually, they will attempt to match the right lender with the right borrower.
 Brokers are generally well equipped to assist borrowers with special needs, like credit issues.

 Mortgage bonds are usually required before a broker license will be issued by the State.
 Mortgage bonds protect consumers against unlawful acts made by the involved mortgage company or loan officer, although the laws and bond form requirements for this type of bond vary by State.

 NFP Surety can assist you with a wide variety of bonding requirements.
-A common request is lien bonds to enable a title company transfer ownership in a property, or mobile home title bond.
+A common request is lien bonds to enable a title company to transfer ownership in a property or mobile home title bond.
 Our staff is familiar with the bond you need and will provide it affordably and on the bond form that is required.

 Please contact us with any questions you may have.
-Call us a to get your mortgage surety bonds quote, or just bring us your questions.
+Call us to get your mortgage surety bonds quote, or just bring us your questions.
 Our phone number is (800) 863-3210.
-You are also invited to complete a secure online application, or download an application to fax or email to our agency for a free quote.
+You are also invited to complete a secure online application or download an application to fax or email to our agency for a free quote.
 We can bond Nationwide!
 Call us if you are ready to get bonded.